Scarlet Finale! (Demo)

 He had checked the entire building thoroughly and he knew he should be the only person inside it.
 However, he had started to hear footsteps.
 They were really faint footsteps that slowly approached.

-At that moment, Faith realized: someone was standing at the entrance of the room.
+At that moment, Faith realized: someone was standing by the entrance of the room.

 “Um.”
 A sweet voice reached his ears.